Skip to main content

 This gives you a quick summary of the last 3 days—perfect for answering “what did you work on yesterday?”

-Now it’s a permanent story in your ~/.repr/stories folder.
+Now they’re permanent stories in your ~/.repr/stories folder.

 Option 3: End-of-Day Capture